The Baltimore Catechism No. 2 has all the questions from the Baltimore Catechism No. 0 and No. 1 in one booklet.

 It is the definitive book by which most catechisms written in English are compared, at least those in the United States of America.

 The questions are plain and the answers directly correspond to the questions in a direct and concise format.
 This makes the answers easy to learn and to memorize.

-It is the basis for the Confraternity of Christian Doctrine (CCD) catechism versions in the USA since the 1940s.
-Some versions were better than others which is why so many people want the 1885 reprints.
+The Baltimore is the basis for many Confraternity of Christian Doctrine (CCD) catechism versions in the USA since the 1940s.
+Some versions were better than others, which is why so many people want the 1885 reprints.
 It's hard to trust re-writes.

 One of its best features of the old version is that it asks the questions with easily memorized answers.
 The answers, if answered completely using the words of the question in the answer, offer a concise statement of the Catholic faith.